justinli1128/jiahaoliAcademicWebsite/AlgGeoPractice/AlgGeoChapter2.md

 Assume that $A$ is noetherian, and $M$ an $A$-module.
 Show that $\tilde{\Gamma\_a(M)} \cong \mathcal{H}^0\_Z(\F)$, where $Z=V(a)$ and $\F=\tilde{M}$.
 Here $\mathcal{H}^0\_Z(\F)$ is the sheaf that takes open set $U$ to $\Gamma\_{Z\cap U}(U, \F\|\_ U)$.

 _proof:_

+We see that the result would easily generalize.
+So just show the affine case.

 ## 2.6: Divisors